-Approval is proposed for the enzyme, lipase, triacylglycerol (EC [3.1.1.3]) from a new microbiological source, namely the fungus Mucor javanicus.
+Approval is given for the enzyme, lipase, triacylglycerol (EC [3.1.1.3]) from a new microbiological source, namely the fungus Mucor javanicus.
 Permission is given by adding this approval into the Table to clause 17 of Standard 1.3.3 - Processing Aids of the Code.

-The draft variation to Standard 1.3.3 - Processing Aids of the Code, thereby giving approval for the use of lipase, triacylglycerol sourced fromM. javanicusas a processing aid is recommended for the following reasons.
+The draft variations to Standard 1.3.3 - Processing Aids, thereby giving approval for the use of lipase, triacylglycerol sourced from Mucor javanicus as a processing aid are agreed for the following reasons:

-- The proposed draft variation to the Code is consistent with the section 10 objectives of the FSANZ Act.
-In particular, it does not raise any public health and safety concerns, the safety assessment of the enzyme is based on the best available scientific evidence and it helps promote an efficient and internationally competitive food industry. - Use of the enzyme is technologically justified since it has a role in the preparation of enzyme modified cheeses, with a specific flavour profile. - The source organism, M. javanicus is a well understood organism (filamentous fungi) that is considered non-pathogenic. - The regulation impact assessment has concluded that the benefits of permitting use of the enzyme outweigh any costs associated with its use. - To achieve what the Application seeks, namely permission to use lipase, triacylglycerol sourced from M. javanicus as a processing aid, there are no alternatives that are more cost-effective than a variation to Standard 1.3.3.
+- Use of the enzyme does not raise any public health and safety concerns. - The draft variations to the Code are consistent with the section 10 objectives of the FSANZ Act.
+In particular, the safety assessment of the enzyme is based on the best available scientific evidence and it helps promote an efficient and internationally competitive food industry. - Use of the enzyme is technologically justified since it has a role in the preparation of enzyme modified cheeses with a specific flavour profile, and for cheese flavours. - The source organism, M. javanicus is a well understood organism (filamentous fungus) that is considered non-pathogenic. - The regulation impact assessment has concluded that the benefits of permitting use of the enzyme outweigh any costs associated with its use. - To achieve what the Application seeks, namely permission to use lipase, triacylglycerol sourced from M. javanicus as a processing aid, there are no alternatives that are more cost-effective than a variation to Standard 1.3.3.